Mass suicide: Movement for the Restoration of the Ten Commandments of God (2000)

+Between June 18 and June 27-28 2000, a family of 7 in Lima, Peru, killed themselves by drinking rat poison.
+The bodies were discovered on July 1 when a child threw a ball into the house and climbed the wall to recover it.
+According to police, the family thought that 21 year old Hans Christian Payano was a prophet sent by God to guide the family in the end of the world.
+The first one to die was 64 year old Armando Payano, the father of the family.
+Subsequently, the family killed themselves one by one, Hans being the last one.
+Police found rat poison, glasses with rat poison, and bowls to vomit near each body.

 Béchard Lane Eckankar (2004)

 In August 2004, ten dead bodies were discovered, all in a sleeping position, inside a two-story house located at Béchard Lane in the suburb of Saint Paul, Vacoas-Phoenix on the island of Mauritius.
 They had been missing for a number of days, and large loans had been contracted by some of the victims a short time before their deaths.
 Several of them were active members of the Eckankar sect.
 The main gate and all doors of the house had been locked from the inside, and the interior was in tidy order when police broke into the house.

 Adam House (2007)

 In 2007, in Mymensingh, Bangladesh, a family of nine, all members of a novel "Adam's cult", committed mass suicide by hurling themselves under a train.
-Diaries recovered from the victims' home, the "Adam House", related they wanted a pure life as lived by Adam and Eve, freeing themselves from bondage to any religion, and refusing contact with any outsiders.
-After leaving Islam, they fell out of boundaries of any particular religion.
+Diaries recovered from the victims' home, the "Adam House", related that they considered their deceased patriarch to be divine and the original Adam, wanted a pure life as lived by Adam and Eve, freeing themselves from bondage to any religion, and refusing contact with any outsiders.